39 killed, nearly 70 wounded in New Year's attack on Istanbul night club

 "Our security forces have started the necessary operations.
 God willing he will be caught in a short period of time," the minister said.

-At least 16 of the dead were foreign nationals, Soylu said, without providing information on their nationalities.
-Five of the victims were identified as Turkish nationals while authorities were still trying to identify 18 of the victims.
+At least 15 of the dead were foreign nationals, Soylu said, without providing information on their nationalities.
+Five of the victims were identified as Turkish nationals while authorities were still trying to identify the rest.
 At least 69 people were being treated in hospitals, four in serious condition, Soylu said.

 The attack occurred shortly after midnight in the club where an estimated 600 people celebrated New Year's Eve.
 Several shocked revelers were seen fleeing the scene after the attack and the music fell silent.